rakeshcusat/kafka-workshop/README.md

 ## Prerequisites
 ---
- - Vagrant (if it is not installed then follow the instrctions given [here](https://github.com/rakeshcusat/kafka-workshop/wiki/Vagrant-installation-steps))
+ - Vagrant (if it is not installed, then follow the instrctions given [here](https://github.com/rakeshcusat/kafka-workshop/wiki/Vagrant-installation-steps))
  - Internet connection
- - Basic python understanding
+ - Basic understanding of python

 ## Setup
 ---